Public Art

 THE NEW CITY BEAUTIFUL PROJECT, ROSEBERY SYDNEY 2017 – 2019

-For the City of Sydney and Meriton Group
+For the City of Sydney, Commissioned by The Meriton Group

-For The New City Beautiful project, Nuha Saad was commissioned to create three public artworks across a large development site at Rosebery in Sydney NSW between 2017 and 2019.
-The first a mural was installed in 2017, the second a sculpture in 2018 and the third a tiled wall work in 2019.
-The three artwork’s complement each other, as they are conceptually and aesthetically aligned.
-This project was a great opportunity to work on a large scale across architecture, colour and form to create artworks that activate their sites and inspire the community.
+For the New City Beautiful project, artist Nuha Saad was commissioned to create three public artworks across a large development site in Rosebery, Sydney, between 2017 and 2019.
+This project provided a unique opportunity to integrate art with architecture, colour, and form on a large scale, resulting in artworks that not only activate their respective sites but also inspire the surrounding community.

 VELVET NOSTALGIA, ANZAC PARADE KENSINGTON SYDNEY 2017